floklimm/shinyTutorial/shinyTutorial.md

 > Incorporate the code above into the UI and explore the new version of the app.

-As you see, we now have three tabs, but two of them are empty.
+As you see, we now have two tabs, but one of them is empty.
 The reason for this is that we have not defined the content of the table that will be displayed.
 To do this, we can use `renderTable`:

 ```
 output$degreeTable <- renderTable(occurrencesClean)